KainNhantumbo/portifolio.dev/data/posts/discover the features of next14.md

 The need to create a dedicated API routes for server-side code is changing with Next.js 14. he introduction of Server Actions into stable release status is a big upgrade.

 You can now write server-side code securely with a function defined inside your React component.
-It simplifies your code and provides better user experience by reducing the number of network roundtrips needed for data mutations and page re-rendering.
+It simplifies your code and provides better user experience by reducing the number of network roundtrip needed for data mutations and page re-rendering.

 Take this demo example: